Training teachers to recognize mental health warning signs

 Supporting students' mental health can take a substantial emotional toll on educators.
 This final module addresses how to recognize signs of compassion fatigue and empathetic trauma in yourself.

 It also teaches you how to set appropriate boundaries to stay helpful without becoming overwhelmed, along with stress management techniques such as mindfulness and time management.
+You'll learn how to access your own mental health support when needed and build peer support networks within your school for further support.

 How can schools implement and sustain training for teachers?

-Schools sustain teacher mental health training when they treat it like a system, not a single workshop.
+Schools sustain mental health awareness training for teachers when they treat it like a system, not a single workshop.
 The goal is consistency across classrooms so that students have predictable support, even when staff members change.
+Schools need a systematic approach that includes budgetary and leadership support, strategic delivery, and ongoing reinforcement.

 Secure leadership and policy buy-in